AstroHyde/ACAMAR/README.md

 Workshop on Data Science, Machine Learning and Astrophyiscs
 Instructor: Dr. Elaina A. Hyde

-This repo creates material created for ACAMAR session running in August 2018
+This repo collects materials for ACAMAR session running in August 2018